dmorgan3405/lighting-talks/README.md

 #lightning-talks

-Repo for draft of blog posts and lighting talks that are work in progress.
+Repo for rough drafts of potential blog posts and lighting talks that are a work in progress.